odebroqueville/contextSearch/README.md

 - show notifications and/or
 - save your list of search engines to your local disk, or
 - search your history or bookmarks from the Omnibox, or

-- download videos from YouTube (using native messaging) then open the extensions manager, select Context Search and, under the Permissions tab, enable the appropriate permissions.
+then open the extensions manager, select Context Search and, under the Permissions tab, enable the appropriate permissions.

 To open search results in a new private window, in the extensions manager, allow Context Search to <em>"Run in Private Windows"</em>.